 The ODS treatment was proposed to increase the strength of the Zr-based alloy up to high temperatures [2-6].
 High-power laser beam was exposed on the zirconium surface previously coated by oxides (typically Y_2O_3).
 The dispersed oxide layer was formed by the penetration of oxide particles into Zr alloys.
-According to our previous investigations [3-6], the tensile strength of Zircaloy-4 was increased by up to 20% with the formation of a thin dispersed oxide layer with a thickness less than 10% of that of the Zircaloy-4 substrate.
-In this paper, the ODS treatment was performed using developing fuel claddings by the KEPCO NF, e.g., KNF-M and HANA-6.
-The effect of process conditions on the formation of ODS layer was investigated.
+According to our previous investigations [3-6], the tensile strength of Zircaloy-4 was increased by up to

+20% with the formation of a thin dispersed oxide layer with a thickness less than 10% of that of the Zircaloy-4 substrate.
+In this paper, the ODS treatment was performed using various zirconium-based alloy tubes, e.g., Zircaloy-4, KNF-M, and HANA-6.
+It is investigated the formation of ODS layer and mechanical properties depending on the processing conditions and materials.